We can make MLK Day 'A Day On,' rather than 'A Day Off.'

 Filter By Categories

-When President Bill Clinton in 1994 signed the King Holiday and Service Act, he and others urged people to make the holiday celebrating the Rev. Martin Luther King Jr., “A day On, not a day Off.”
+In 1994, President Bill Clinton signed the King Holiday and Service Act, urging others to make the holiday celebrating the Rev. Martin Luther King Jr., “A day on, not a day off.”
+Instead of treating MLK Day as another vacation day, consider using that day—and even the weekend before—as a time of service.

-Here are some MLK Day events in Cincinnati, Louisville, and Indiana
+Below are some MLK Day events to get involved in Cincinnati, Louisville, and Indianapolis:

 Cincinnati